 Identity theft is when your personal details are stolen and identity fraud is when those details are used to commit fraud

-Identity theft happens when fraudsters access enough information about someone’s identity (such as their name, date of birth, current or previous addresses) to commit identity fraud.
-Identity theft can take place whether the fraud victim is alive or deceased.
+Identity theft happens when fraudsters access enough information about someone’s identity (such as their name, date of birth, current or previous addresses) to commit a fraud.
+Identity theft can take place whether the victim is alive or deceased.

 Identity fraud can be described as the use of that stolen identity in criminal activity to obtain goods or services by deception.